 - 1. Based on the data above, students need more practice on Common Core assessments.
 To support overall gains, teachers will provide students CAASPP-like common assessments, CAASPP Interim Assessments and review data to identify areas in need of further instruction. - 2.
-Data indicate that students need more practice using strategies to solve real world and mathematical problems.

-3. Data show that students need more experience applying mathematical concepts and procedures.
+Data indicate that students need more practice using strategies to solve real world and mathematical problems. - 3.
+Data show that students need more experience applying mathematical concepts and procedures.
+CAASPP testing resumed Spring of 2021 after being suspended due to COVID.
+FUHS will administer CAASPP again during the Spring of 2022 administration.